SmartableAI/election/_news/2021-04-03-kamala-harris-has-gone-10-days-since-being-tapped-for-border-crisis-role-without-a-press-conference.md

 ---
 category: news
-title: "Kamala Harris has gone 9 days since being tapped for border crisis role without a press conference"
+title: "Kamala Harris has gone 10 days since being tapped for border crisis role without a press conference"
-excerpt: "Vice President Kamala Harris was tasked last week with leading efforts to address migration to the southern border, where the nation is facing what's been described as a \"humanitarian crisis\" amid a surge in migrants coming to the U."
+excerpt: "Vice President Kamala Harris was tasked last week with leading efforts to address migration to the southern border, where the nation is facing what's been described as a \"humanitarian crisis\" amid a surge in migrants coming to the U.S. Her assigned efforts ..."
-publishedDateTime: 2021-04-02T09:26:00Z
+publishedDateTime: 2021-04-03T10:22:00Z
 originalUrl: "https://www.foxnews.com/politics/kamala-harris-no-press-conference-border-crisis"
 webUrl: "https://www.foxnews.com/politics/kamala-harris-no-press-conference-border-crisis"
 ampWebUrl: "https://www.foxnews.com/politics/kamala-harris-no-press-conference-border-crisis.amp"